-Read the following guidelines to learn how to write an annotated bibliography.
-Trust me; you won't regret it.
+Read the following steps to learn how to write an annotated bibliography.

 Moreover, you do not need to add a separate reference list, references or works cited page.
 Just add in-text citations in your annotated bibliography.

-The following items are part of creating an annotated bibliography:
+The following items are the main elements of an annotated bibliography:

 Annotated Bibliographies can be arranged in order or alphabetically.